-In FY17, eight contract office personnel received authorization to begin Six Sigma training, with several personnel receiving their Green Belt certifications.
-Additionally, all central contracting staff receive membership in the National Institute of Government Procurement so they have access to on-going training.
-As part of the Section's NASPO membership, staff receive access to trainings on Procurement U, NASPO's procurement oriented training resource site.
-In FY17, 66 unique training events were completed by the procurement staff.
-Further, in 2017, each
+As part of the Section's NASPO membership, staff receive access to trainings on Procurement U, NASPO's procurement-oriented training resource site.
+In CY2019, 106 unique training events were completed by the procurement staff.

-GSS procurement professional has obtained membership in the National Contract Management Association (NCMA).
+In 2019, each GSS procurement professional has maintained their membership in the National Contract Management Association (NCMA).
 Access to NCMA information and materials provides the central contracting team with another resource to improve Contract Management and Administration for central contracts and disseminate training to state agencies.

-The central contract team will continue to conduct and promote the Vendor and Formal Procurement presentations, and as demonstrated in FY17, has continued to add off-site presentations to regular schedule.
+The central contract team will continue to conduct and promote the Vendor and Formal Procurement presentations, as demonstrated in FY2018, and has continued to add off-site presentations to regular schedule.

-GSS has created and waits for final executive authority before plans to move forward with state-wide training for any and all agencies that have contract signing authority.
+GSS has created and waits for final executive authority before plans to move forward with statewide training for any and all agencies that have contract signing authority.
 This will make use of the Learning Management award, ensure standardization of procurement methodology and ultimately, look to limit liability for the state in its procurement efforts.
-In FY17, Government Support Services was able to obtain funding for additional individual licenses for the Delaware Learning Center from NASPO, in advance of a planned procurement training program.